Funding scheme: MSCA-NIGHT

 EU-funded researchers are encouraged to contribute and interact as much as possible with visitors by displaying their projects and promoting the use of research.

 WHAT DOES FUNDING COVER?

-Funding covers any expenses linked to the organisation of a research outreach event.
-It can be spent on preparations and publicity, the event itself, and the assessment of its impact.
+The funding covers any expenses linked to the organisation of a research outreach event.
+It can cover the preparation of such event, on an awareness campaign, pre-events, the event itself, and the assessment of its impact.
+These activities may include:

 - hands-on experiments conducted by researchers

 - "researchers' speed dating"(meet researchers and ask them questions)

 - competitions (such as science quizzes, games, puzzles, photo and art contests, etc.)

 - workshops for children